-4-1.1.1 - Net carbon uptake - Total Carbon Storage
+24 - Net carbon uptake - Total Carbon Storage

-Measure 4-1.1.1
+Measure 24

 Target Results

 Maintain or increase the CFS-CBM derived baseline of 1,752 mega-tonnes total ecosystem carbon on the productive CFLB (10%) The total carbon storage for the Fort Nelson DFA was calculated in 2006 and came out to 1,752 MT of carbon in the DFA.
 This indicator is considered met as the data from the initial run is still the baseline and believed to be applicable.
 Timber harvesting activities shut down in 2008.

 Analysis completed in 2006, harvesting shut down in Oct 2008.
 No timber harvesting has occurred since October 2008.
 Historical average area harvested per year is approximately 4503 ha per year or 0.05% of the DFA.
 The lack of timber harvesting disturbance that has occurred since the carbon storage and sequestration analysis was completed, (only 2 years of timber harvest) suggests that the carbon analysis does not need to be revised at this time.
 This analysis uses data tied to inputs developed under Timber Supply Review (TSR) analyses.
-The next run of the carbon model may be completed in conjunction with the anticipated 2017 TSR analysis.
-Should new carbon storage data for the DFA become available prior to the TSR, it will be presented within the reporting year report when it was released.
 The lack of harvesting and road building activities by Canfor has resulted in no reductions in Carbon storage resulting from Canfor's forest management activities.
-To date of preparation of this report, the Fort Nelson TSR4 analysis and report have not been completed.
+The Fort Nelson TSR4 analysis report released in July 2019 did not include a carbon analysis.